opus1269/photo-screen-saver/README.md

   If you have this problem, go to "Settings" -> "Show Advanced Settings" and in the "Date and time" section uncheck the "Set time zone automatically using your location".
+  You will need to re-start for the change to take effect.

   ***